AstroBaby1/as-drawtext/README.md

 ## Description

-as-drawtext is a simple script for displaying text messages with a key bind style
+as-drawtext is a simple script for displaying text messages with a key bind style.

 ## Usage

 ### Installation